Canon XT vs Panasonic GF6

 It is notable that the XT has a hotshoe, while the GF6 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XT and the GF6 have been discontinued, but can regularly be found used on eBay.
+Both the XT and the GF6 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the GF6 was followed by the Panasonic GF7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the XT and GF6 can be found, respectively, in the Canon XT Manual (free pdf) or the online Panasonic GF6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon XT or the Panasonic GF6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.